pac4j/pac4j/documentation/docs/how-to-implement-pac4j-for-a-new-framework.md

 ### C) Logout

-The logic to perform the application/identity provider logout is defined by the `LogoutLogic` interface and its default implementation: [`DefaultLogoutLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultLogoutLogic.java).
+The [logic to perform the application/identity provider logout](logout_endpoint.html) is defined by the `LogoutLogic` interface and its default implementation: [`DefaultLogoutLogic`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/engine/DefaultLogoutLogic.java).
-In your framework, you must define the appropriate "controller" to reply to an HTTP request and delegate the call to the `LogoutLogic` class:
+In your framework, you must define the appropriate "controller" to reply to an HTTP request and delegate the call to the `LogoutLogic` class.

-1) If the `localLogout` property is true, the pac4j profiles are removed from the web session (and the web session is destroyed if the `destroySession` property is `true`)

-2) A post logout action is computed as the redirection to the url request parameter if it matches the `logoutUrlPattern` or to the `defaultUrl` if it is defined or as a blank page otherwise

-3) If the `centralLogout` property is `true`, the user is redirected to the identity provider for a central logout and then optionally to the post logout redirection URL (if it's supported by the identity provider and if it's an absolute URL).
-If no central logout is defined, the post logout action is performed directly.

 **Examples**: